-The number of referrals and referring clinics during this reporting period decreased.
+The number of referrals and referring clinics during this reporting period both increased; however, the avg. length of time to be seen decreased.
 Table 2 below details the change over the last period to the current period:

-Previous Period (P9) Current Period (P10) Difference of Referrals 117 60 1 of Referring Clinics 28 20 1 Average length of time for patients to be seen (days) 20.0 21.9 1
+Previous Period (P10) Current Period (P11) Difference of Referrals 60 88 1 of Referring Clinics 20 23 1 Average length of time for patients to be seen (days) 21.9 19.2 ţ